Why College May Not Be for Everyone

 • You’re already working.
 If you already have a job, you may be wanting to lean into your current job or save money to go to school in a few years.

 • You’re exploring non-degree avenues.
-There are many high-paying trades that don’t require a degree, but may require an apprenticeship.
+There are many high-paying trades that don’t require a degree but may require on-the-job experience or an apprenticeship.

 • You have a plan for a gap year.
 Some people like to take a year to travel, work, or otherwise take a break in between high school and college to further explore their identity and what they want to do in the future.

 • You have essential family obligations.
-Some students may need to help their family and may not be able to take time off to go to school.
+Some students need to help their families and may not be able to take time off to go to school.
 These students may consider community college or a part-time degree program.
-Speaking with your current high school counselor may also help you find avenues to navigate multiple responsibilities.
+Speaking with your current high school counselor may help you find ways to juggle multiple responsibilities.

 • You want to take time to pursue a talent.
-From sports to the performing arts to a creative path, some people make the decision to explore a talent more seriously, focusing time, energy, and resources prior to going to college.
-This can be a decision that’s made with your family, any coaches or teachers, and yourself to navigate an untraditional option.
+From sports to the performing arts to a creative path, some people choose to explore a talent more seriously, focusing time, energy, and resources prior to going to college.
+This can be a decision you make with the help of your family and any coaches or teachers.

 Refi now to pay off loans &